0x4b1t/0x4B1T.github.io/src/content/docs/writeups/ps-race-condition-2.md

 ---
-title: Lab 2 - Bypassing rate limits via race conditions
+title: "Lab 2 - Bypassing rate limits via race conditions"
 ---

 In this lab we are tasked with bruteforcing the password for the user account `carlos`  and access the admin panel and delete the user `carlos` all this by bypassing the rate limit by exploiting the race condiiton flaw in authentication mechanism.